coderator143/BitMAP/README.md

 ## Getting started

-You can clone the project or download the ZIP folder at the link given at the bottom of the readme.
+You can clone the project or download the ZIP folder.

 ### Prerequisites